gkrizek/ghi/README.md

 ### Server

 Once you have cloned or deployed Ghi to a server, you can run it by executing the [`ghi/server.py`](ghi/server.py) file.
 (Python 3 is required).
 This will start a web server listening on port `7890`.
 Ghi sends all logs to `stdout/stderr` so redirecting (`&>>`) to a log file is recommended.
 You can change the listener port with either the `--port` flag or the `GHI_PORT` environment variable.
 Because GitHub required webhooks to respond within 10 seconds, the Ghi web server executes the function then responds right away.

 **Example:**

 ```
 $ python3 ghi/server.py --port 8080
 ```

+_Make sure your `PYTHONPATH` is set to your Ghi project directory._

 I have [provided an example service file](examples/ghi.service.md) to use with systemd to make starting/stopping Ghi easier.